Samsung/tizen-docs/docs/application/native/guides/app-management/widget-viewer.md

     ```

 <a name="display"></a>
-## Display widgets
+## Display Widgets

 To display widget application's buffer you have to create widget object which will be the sharing point of the widget application's buffer.
+You can create the widget object as shown in the following code.

-1. Initialize widget viewer with the `widget_viewer_evas_init()` function.
-Its parameter is an application's window object.
+1. Initialize widget viewer using `widget_viewer_evas_init()`.
+The parameter of `widget_viewer_evas_init()` is the window object of an application:

    ```
    Evas_Object *win = elm_win_add(NULL, "VIEWER", ELM_WIN_BASIC);
    int ret = widget_viewer_evas_init(win);
    ```

-2. Create widget object with the `widget_viewer_evas_add_widget()` function.
-Its parameters are parent Evas_Object, widget id (the widget application's appid or class id), content info (Bundle encoded data which contains extra information about widget developer can retrieve it using `widget_viewer_evas_get_content_info`), and widget update period.
+2. Create a widget object using `widget_viewer_evas_add_widget()`.
+The parameters of `widget_viewer_evas_add_widget()` are parent Evas_Object, widget ID, content information, and widget update period.
+The widget ID is the widget application's app ID or class ID.
+Content information is the bundle encoded data, which contains extra information on the widget.
+You can retrieve the content information using `widget_viewer_evas_get_content_info()`:

    ```